A Quick Introduction

 The Downsides

-• Only works for Google searches – Employees can still access blocked sites by typing the URL directly.
+- It only works for Google searches – Employees can still access blocked sites by directly typing the URL.

 2. Enable Chrome Browser Restrictions